ProtoconNet/protocon-general-doc/docs/run/config.rst

     * Rate limit can be set through ``preset`` and additional ``limits``.
     * ``preset`` can be pre-defined preset like ``suffrage``, ``world`` or user-defined preset like ``bad-nodes``.
     * Additional limit such as ``blockdata: 5/m`` can be added to the ``preset``.
-    * Rules will be checked by the defined order.
-The upper rule will be checked first.
+    * Rules will be checked by the defined order from upper to lower.

 * Detailed limit: